adekemsontersamuel/adekemsontersamuel/README.md

 - 👯 I’m looking to collaborate on **NPMS**

-- 👨‍💻 you can know more about me at adekems.vercel.app
+- 👨‍💻 you can know more about me at https://adekems.vercel.app/

 - 📫 How to reach me **adekemsontersamuel@gmail.com**